Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 • 250 ml distilled water (alternatively boiled water)

-• 1 tablespoon coconut oil (optional for extra shine and moisture)
+• 1 tablespoon of coconut oil (optional for extra shine and moisture)

-• 1 teaspoon apple cider vinegar (antibacterial and maintains a healthy pH level of the skin)
+• 1 teaspoon of apple cider vinegar (has antibacterial properties and ensures a healthy pH level of the skin)

-• A few drops of lavender oil (optional, soothes the skin and provides a pleasant scent)
+• A few drops of lavender oil (optional, soothes the skin and provides a pleasant fragrance)

 • A spray bottle

-The dog is sprayed with zeolite water in a spray bottle - supports the coat change.
+The dog is sprayed with zeolite water in a spray bottle - this helps with shedding.

 Preparation: